alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

     select $"Final Amount: {text}";
 ```

-If you are curious about the mechanics (or how Bind passes the result to the next step), check the Appendix for the full implementation of these operators.

 ## Run at the boundary

 Up to this point, we've only built `Reader<PricingEnv, T>` values.
-Evaluation is deferred until you call `Run(env)` at the boundary. [^2]
+The environment-dependent evaluation is deferred until you call `Run(env)` at the boundary (HTTP handler, message handler, UI event).

 ```csharp
 static string HandleCheckout(Cart cart)